 - be prepared for an oiled wildlife emergency as part of any oil spill response contingency planning; and

-What does that mean in practice?
+What does this mean in practice?

 A marine wildlife emergency does not happen every day.
 National stakeholders in such an emergency situation are not used to dealing with such a stressful situation as a matter of routine.
 Sea Alarm deals with the issues of preparedness and response every day and therefore is able to bring to the table the necessary expertise and skills in support of what leading national stakeholders wish to achieve.

-In the immediate aftermath of an incident, Sea Alarm can liaise and work with all these parties in order to get organised and become effective as quickly as possible under the given circumstances.
-This is good for the animals in distress, good for the people that wish to reduce their suffering, good for scientists who wish to measure impact, and good for the authorities that would like to deliver a safe and well organised response.
+In the immediate aftermath of an incident, Sea Alarm can liaise and work with all these parties to organise and become effective as quickly as possible under the given circumstances.
+This is good for the animals in distress, good for the people that wish to reduce their suffering, good for scientists who wish to measure impact, and good for the authorities that would like to deliver a safe and effective response.

 Being prepared for oiled wildlife emergencies is based on connecting people and capacity building.
 Our preparedness activities focus on communicating good practice, building international expert networks, evaluating past responses, initiating and reporting on new developments, organising events and designing training modules and exercise scenarios.